royalapplications/royalapps-community-externalapps/README.md

 ```
 Depending on the application, you may get a confirmation dialog in case there are unsaved changes.
 You can set the `ExternalAppConfiguration.KillOnClose` property to `true` to forcibly quit the application by killing the process.

-**Note:**
+> **Note**
-All processes which are started by the control will be closed/killed when the main application is closed or killed.
+> All processes which are started by the control will be closed/killed when the main application is closed or killed.

 #### Detach Application Window
 Once the application is started and embedded, you can detach the application window by calling: